gto76/comp-m2/README.md

 Overview
 --------

-* Procesor has one 8 bit register.
+* Processor has one 8 bit register.
 * Ram is separated into two address spaces; one for instructions, called "CODE", and one for data, called "DATA".
 * All instructions are 8 bits long.
 * Execution starts at the first address (0) of "CODE" ram.